patch/geo-region-pm6/README.md

     `include` key.

     ```perl
-    # countries in the Europen Union
+    # countries in the European Union
     Geo::Region->new(include => 'EU')
     Geo::Region->new('EU')